-The Bank has the ability to borrow up to an additional \$122.5 million from the FHLB under a line of credit which is secured by a blanket lien on residential real estate loans.
-The Bank had no overnight borrowings subject to daily rate changes from the Federal Home Loan Bank at December 31, 2017 or 2016.
+(a) -The Bank has the ability to borrow up to an additional \$115.6 million from the FHLB under a line of credit which is secured by a blanket lien on residential real estate loans.
+The Bank had no overnight borrowings subject to daily rate changes from the Federal Home Loan Bank at December 31, 2018 or 2017.